PaulSHahn2/emacssetup/README.md

  as Go you could add file: *setup-go.el* in *./custom* and require it in *init.el*.

+**Note:** I don't use org mode to manage *emacs* configuration via entanglement.
+This is a very popular way to manage your *emacs* setup and many do it now.
+To me code should be self-documenting and not include lots of comments.
+Mixing them via org mode seems like an excellent approach for learning/teaching, but I don't really like the approach for everyday use.

+It is personal preference.
+Plus, I already am used to using markdown/info-tek and other documentation markup languages and I don't yet like using org-mode for those purposes.

 # Repository usage

 You can check this, or another similar repository out-- then configure it further to meet your needs as you go.
-That is kinda how I ended up with this repository, checking it out from someone else, adding my own settings and then using it for years, before adding it back to *github*.
+I ended up with this repository by checking it out from someone's C++ tutorial setup, adding my own settings and then using it for years, before adding it back into *github* to share with others in my organization.

 To copy this *emacs* setup, or any similar one you see checked in to a github source repository: